 This literature also explored vulnerability to natural disasters in the context of developed countries; for example, the case of hurricane Katrina in the US city of New Orleans.
-Evidences suggest that the pre-existing socio-economic conditions and racial inequality in New Orleans played a crucial role in exacerbating damages due to Hurricane Katrina in addition to the failure of flood protection infrastructure and disaster anticipation combined with poor responses management (Masozera et al. 2007; Cutter et al. 2006; Levitt and Whitaker, 2009).
+Evidences suggest that the pre-existing socio-economic conditions and racial inequality in New Orleans played a crucial role in exacerbating damages due to Hurricane Katrina in addition to the failure of flood protection infrastructure and disaster anticipation combined with poor responses management (Cutter et al., 2006; Levitt & Whitaker, 2009; Masozera, Bailey, & Kerchner, 2007).
 A recent study by Martin (2015) used a grounded theory approach to develop the Social Determinants of Vulnerability Framework and applied on the US city of Boston.
-The author found that those living with low-to-no income are at the highest risk for negative post-incident outcomes.
-Bergstrand et al. (2015) adds to this social vulnerabilitycommunity resilience to hazards literature by measuring these indices in counties across the United States and find a correlation between high levels of vulnerability and low levels of resilience (indicating that the most vulnerable counties also tend to be the least resilient).
+The author found that those living with low-to-no income are at the highest risk for negative postincident outcomes.
+Bergstrand, Mayer, Brumback, and Zhang (2015) adds to this social vulnerability-community resilience to hazards literature by measuring these indices in counties across the United States and find a correlation between high levels of vulnerability and low levels of resilience (indicating that the most vulnerable counties also tend to be the least resilient).
 The authors further identified that the Northern parts of the United States, particularly the Midwest and northeast, were more resilient and less vulnerable than the South and West.
 This finding has also been confirmed by Cutter et al. (2014) using an alternative resilience metric.

-This growing 'Climate-Development' literature further explores empirical patterns in risk, shocks and risk management by using shock modules in questionnaire-based surveys to complement existing risk management tools.
+This growing "Climate-Development" literature further explores empirical patterns in risk, shocks and risk management by using shock modules in questionnaire-based surveys to complement existing risk management tools.
 This usage of self-reported information on natural shocks motivated researchers to develop different dimension of identification strategies and compare impact findings using econometric models.
-Two recent studies by Noy and Patel (2014) and Poapongsakorn and Meethom (2013) investigate household welfare and spill over effects of the 2011 Thailand flood identifying self-reported affected (treatment) group in a difference-in-difference modelling framework.
+Two recent studies by Noy and Patel (2014) and Poapongsakorn and Meethom (2013) investigate household welfare and spillover effects of the 2011 Thailand flood identifying self-reported affected (treatment) group in a difference-in-difference modeling framework.
 Nevertheless, evidences suggest careful use of self-reported data in identifying the true impacts which is also one of the highlights in this paper.9

-(a) Limitations of Self-reported data
+(a) Limitations of self-reported data

 Recent studies have identified various limitations of reported flood risk and showed that perceived flood exposure could be different from actual risk.
-In a study conducted in Bray, Dublin city; O'Neill et al. (2016) finds that distance to the perceived flood zone (perceived flood exposure) is a crucial factor in determining both cognitive and affective components of flood-risk perception.
+In a study conducted in Bray, Dublin city; O'Neill, Brereton, Shahumyan, and Clinch (2016) find that distance to the perceived flood zone (perceived flood exposure) is a crucial factor in determining both cognitive and affective components of flood-risk perception.
 Another recent study by Trumbo et al. (2016) develops an interesting measure of risk perception (in the context of hurricanes) to understand how people make decisions when facing an evacuation order.
 This literature found to validate previous works and justifies its approach to other contexts within natural hazards, and elsewhere.
-Self-reporting in terms of being affected could be subjective and might bring biased results due to sorting or selective reporting.10 Self-reported data could not only be a subject of recall error, but also to other forms of cognitive bias like reference dependence (Guiteras, Jina and Mobarak, 2015).
+Self-reporting in terms of being affected could be subjective and might bring biased results due to sorting or selective reporting.
+10 Self-reported data could not only be a subject of recall error, but also to other forms of cognitive bias like reference dependence (Guiteras et al., 2015).

-4. IDENTIFICATION STRATEGY
+4. Identification strategy